-If you want to take admission in IITs or NITs then, you have to clear the entrance examination namely JEE Advanced that is the second stage of JEE Main.
-All institutions grant admission to its B.Tech programme through JEE Main.
+If you want to take admission in IITs or NITs then, you have to clear the entrance examination namely JEE Advanced 2024 which is the second stage of JEE Main.
+All institutions grant admission to its B.Tech programme through JEE Main 2024.
 It is mandatory for the B.Tech aspirants to appear JEE Main for taking admission.

 List of entrance exams for B.Tech:

 - BITSAT 2024

 - CG PET 2024

 - BCECE 2024

 - AP EAMCET 2024

 After B.Tech what can I do? – This is the question comes in everyone mind who is either pursuing B.Tech or is going to pursue B.Tech.

 If you are interested to study more in this field then you can go for higher studies.
 You have the option to purse M.Tech after B.Tech.
 Master of Technology (M.Tech) is the advancement in this field through which you are particularly specialized in one area.
 Some candidates also choose MBA after B.Tech.
 One can also opt teaching field and become professor after M.Tech.